 - Pasta, lentils, beans, and other dry, boilable grains and legumes

 - Easy, non-refrigerated hand snacks like nuts, dried fruit, and trail mix

 - Canned produce (green beans, corn, tomato sauce for pasta dishes, etc.)

 - Cooking oil

-- Fresh produce — believe it or not, many fruits and vegetables actually do better outside of the refrigerator, granted you use them up quickly enough.
+- Fresh produce — believe it or not, many fruits and vegetables actually do better outside of the refrigerator if you use them quickly enough.
 Consider squash, potatoes, onions, corn on the cob, apples, bananas, and oranges for a start.

-While these goods will do well to provide you a solid basis for your camping diet, you can get even more creative with your menu if you want to.
+While these goods will provide you a solid basis for your camping diet, you can get even more creative with your menu!
 For instance, if you bring along some shelf-stable powdered, nut, or soy milk, you can easily have good old cereal for breakfast.
 Otherwise, oatmeal or granola bars are great standbys.
 And unlike sliced bread, tortillas are impossible to crush, and they can make any set of ingredients into a (literally) handy snack or lunchtime nosh.

-Many of the items on our checklist are super easy to whip into a meal — think one-pot pasta with some canned veggies and chicken, or maybe gourmet oatmeal with dried fruit, sliced nuts and a sprinkle of brown sugar.
+Many of the items on our checklist are super easy to whip into a meal — think one-pot pasta with some canned veggies and chicken, or maybe oatmeal with dried fruit, sliced nuts, and a sprinkle of brown sugar.

 Plus, you can never go wrong with a simple handful or three of freshly roasted nuts or trail mix.